UniUserBW/UniUserBw.github.io/project_yoda.md

 # Concept:

-There are two specific key focus points the project will implement for the product to be completed which is a skin-based element, which can be based off the materials used or the texture provided such as latex printing, and a hinge element which will be designed in the 3d printing process.

 The chosen character to recreate is called "yoda" due to current trends at the beginning of this project but also being a well-known character, which already has animatronics designed on an industry scale making it applicable to a business standard.
-The decision was to make an animatronic version of this character that could simulate dancing with the use of motors and hinges on appendages to the character.
+From that character, two main elements was chosen as focus points with a third being an optional, these where a "skin" based element in which would be done using 3D pritnign technqiues and texture, and the other being a hinge element, using a rotational hinge on the arms of the artefact to allow it to recreate dancing and movement.

 The project specification: